Oliver Sacks

 In his memoir A Leg to Stand On he wrote about the consequences of a near-fatal accident he had at age 41 in 1974, a year after the publication of Awakenings, when he fell off a cliff and severely injured his left leg while mountaineering alone above Hardangerfjord, Norway.[55][56]

-In some of his other books, he describes cases of Tourette syndrome and various effects of Parkinson's disease.
-The title article of The Man Who Mistook His Wife for a Hat describes a man with visual agnosia[57] and was the subject of a 1986 opera by Michael Nyman.
-The title article of his book, An Anthropologist on Mars, which won a Polk Award for magazine reporting, is about Temple Grandin, an autistic professor.
+The title article of his book An Anthropologist on Mars, which won a Polk Award for magazine reporting, is about Temple Grandin, an autistic professor.
 He writes in the book's preface that neurological conditions such as autism "can play a paradoxical role, by bringing out latent powers, developments, evolutions, forms of life that might never be seen, or even be imaginable, in their absence".
-Seeing Voices, Sacks's 1989 book, covers a variety of topics in deaf studies.
+Sacks's 1989 book Seeing Voices covers a variety of topics in deaf studies.
 The romantic drama film At First Sight (1999) was based on the essay "To See and Not See" in An Anthropologist on Mars.
 Sacks also has a small role in the film as a reporter.

 In his book The Island of the Colorblind Sacks wrote about an island where many people have achromatopsia (total colourblindness, very low visual acuity and high photophobia).
-The second section of this book, entitled Cycad Island, describes the Chamorro people of Guam, who have a high incidence of a neurodegenerative disease locally known as lytico-bodig disease (a devastating combination of ALS, dementia and parkinsonism).
-Later, along with Paul Alan Cox, Sacks published papers suggesting a possible environmental cause for the disease, namely the toxin beta-methylamino L-alanine (BMAA) from the cycad nut accumulating by biomagnification in the flying fox bat.[58][59]
+The second section of this book, titled Cycad Island, describes the Chamorro people of Guam, who have a high incidence of a neurodegenerative disease locally known as lytico-bodig disease (a devastating combination of ALS, dementia and parkinsonism).
+Later, along with Paul Alan Cox, Sacks published papers suggesting a possible environmental cause for the disease, namely the toxin beta-methylamino L-alanine (BMAA) from the cycad nut accumulating by biomagnification in the flying fox bat.[59][60]

 In November 2012 Sacks's book Hallucinations was published.
 In it he examined why ordinary people can sometimes experience hallucinations and challenged the stigma associated with the word.
 He explained: "Hallucinations don't belong wholly to the insane.
 Much more commonly, they are linked to sensory deprivation, intoxication, illness or injury."[61]
 He also considers the less well known Charles Bonnet syndrome, sometimes found in people who have lost their eyesight.
 The book was described by Entertainment Weekly as: "Elegant...
 An absorbing plunge into a mystery of the mind."[62]